scottcolfer/scottcolfer.github.io/now.md

 permalink: /now/
 ---

 I joined [Westminster City Council](https://www.westminster.gov.uk/) as their first Head of Product in March 2022.
-I'm foused on three things:
+I'm focused on three things:

 1. Desiging and introducing 'product ways of working' for a large, complex public sector organisation
 2. Building a new product function from scratch